adap/flower/examples/advanced-tensorflow/README.md

 ```

 > \[!WARNING\]
-> By default TensorFlow process that use GPU will try to pre-allocate the entiery available VRAM.
+> By default TensorFlow processes that use GPU will try to pre-allocate the entire available VRAM.
 This is undesirable for simulations where we want the GPU to be shared among several `ClientApp` instances.
 Enable the [GPU memory growth](https://www.tensorflow.org/guide/gpu#limiting_gpu_memory_growth) by setting the `TF_FORCE_GPU_ALLOW_GROWTH` environment variable to ensure processes only make use of the VRAM they need.

 You can run the app using another federation (see `pyproject.toml`).
 For example, if you have a GPU available, select the `local-sim-gpu` federation: